-With the exception of our limited direct sales efforts to select customers, we sell our products through distributors or resellers who then sell our products to end users.
+With the exception of our limited direct sales to select customers, we sell our products through distributors or resellers who then sell our products to end users.

-We have a globally diversified end-user base, consisting of corporate enterprises including banks, insurance companies, manufacturing and retail, government agencies, media companies and service providers, such as telecommunication carriers, Internet service providers and application service providers.
+We have a globally diversified end-user base, consisting of corporate enterprises including banks, insurance companies, manufacturing and retail, government agencies, media companies and service providers, such as telecommunication carriers, internet service providers and application service providers.
 Customers in these different vertical markets deploy Radware products for availability, performance and security of their applications from headquarters to branch offices.

-In 2009, approximately 27% of our sales were in the Americas (principally in the United States), 33% were in EMEA (Europe, Middle East and Africa) and 40% in Asia-Pacific, compared to 25%, 32% and 43%, respectively, in 2008, and 28%, 33% and 39%, respectively, in 2007.
-Other than the United States and China, no single country accounted for more than 10% of our sales for 2009.
+In 2010, approximately 28% of our sales were in the Americas (principally in the United States), 31% were in EMEA (Europe, Middle East and Africa) and 41% in Asia-Pacific, compared to 27%, 33% and 40%, respectively, in 2009, and 25%, 32% and 43%, respectively, in 2008.
+Other than the United States and China, no single country accounted for more than 10% of our sales for 2010.

-In 2009, approximately 60% of our sales derived from product sales and 40% derived from service sales, compared to approximately 63% and 37%, respectively, in 2008 and approximately 67% and 33%, respectively, in 2007.
-For the years ended December 31, 2009, 2008 and 2007, no single customer accounted for more than 10% of our sales.
-As of December 31, 2009 and 2008, no single customer represented more than 10% of the trade receivables balance.
+In 2010, approximately 62% of our sales derived from product sales and 38% derived from service sales, compared to approximately 60% and 40%, respectively, in 2009 and approximately 63% and 37%, respectively, in 2008.
+For the years ended December 31, 2010, 2009 and 2008, no single customer accounted for more than 10% of our sales.
+As of December 31, 2010 and 2009, no single customer represented more than 10% of the trade receivables balance.